 Nothing was going to stand in my way of saving it!
 Here’s how my month of not spending anything played out, along with some tips, tricks & resources for you to do a no spend month and save a boatload of money!

 This post may contain affiliate links.
 If you make a purchase, I may make a commission at no cost to you.
 Please read my full disclosure for more info

 What is a no-spend month?

-A no-spend month is essentially a spending freeze, a type of money savings challenge, where you try and not spend money on anything other than a few essentials.
-All so you can save extra money for something specific.
+A no-spend month is essentially a spending freeze, a type of money savings challenge, where you try not to spend money on anything other than a few essentials.
+All so you can save money.

 My no spend month savings goal